ploomber/jupysql/doc/api/magic-plot.md

 ### Specifying binwidth

 Binwidth allows you to set the width of bins in a histogram.
+It is useful when you directly aim to adjust the granularity of the histogram.
 To specify the binwidth, pass a desired width after `-W/--binwidth`.
 Since the binwidth determines details of distribution, make sure to pass a suitable positive numeric value based on your data.

 ```{code-cell} ipython3
 %sqlplot histogram --table penguins.csv --column body_mass_g --binwidth 150